Reserve a Room

 - Groups of 2 or more people can reserve rooms for a maximum of 3 hours.

-- Please do not leave library materials in group study rooms; do not leave personal belongings unattended.
+- Users should not leave library materials in group study rooms and should not leave personal belongings unattended.

 - If a study room is not booked, then the room is considered a common study area.

 - Groups are expected to arrive on time, and use rooms for the period reserved.
-If a group does not arrive, the room may be used as a common study area.
+If a group does not arrive within 10 minutes of reservation time, the room may be used as a common study area.

 About the Rooms:

 media:scape is a collaborative workspace in which users can share digital information equally on two flat screen monitors positioned at the end of the table.
 This allows for groups to collectively share their contributions and ideas.
 There are three media:scape tables; one at Hahnemann Library, one at W. W. Hagerty Library, and one at the Library Learning Terrace.
-The Media:Scape at the Library Learning Terrace is available on a first come, first served basis while the others may be reserved below.
+The Media:Scape workspaces are available on a first come, first served basis.

 Classrooms and other Spaces